 - Greasing/oiling the bowl that the dough will be put in is important because the oil helps the dough move upwards in the bowl as it rises.

 - Weighing the entire dough ball on a kitchen scale then dividing it by three tends to give a more even plait and even bread.
-But homemade bread doesn't need to look perfect.
+But homemade bread doesn't need to look perfect so you can just eyeball the three parts if you do not have a kitchen scale.

 - By the end of the second proof, if the braid starts to pull away from seams then the bread has over proofed.
-It will probably get a little flat while baking.
+It will probably get a little flat while baking, but by all means tear it apart and dip in some tea.

 - For the second proofing, I've found doing a cool rise instead of a warm one with steam works best, as too much heat kills the yeast and makes the bread fall flat when baking.
-Although I've seen some of you have success with adding steaming water.
+Although, I've seen some of you have success with adding steaming water near where the bread is proofing.

 - Rubbing butter or egg wash on bread loaf before baking will give the bread a hard crust and make it overly browned when baking.
 If that's how you enjoy it, then go for it.

 Proof the yeast in warm water, if you don't have a thermometer, just make sure the water is lukewarm.
-Add 1 tsp sugar, give it a stir and let it bloom for 6-8 minutes.
+Add 1 tsp sugar, give it a stir and let it bloom for 10 minutes until it looks foamy.

 After kneading, place the dough ball in a well-greased bowl.
 Allow to rise about 1 hour.
 This is known as the first proof.